HackTheSolarSystem/MineralMapping/README.md

 a function that translated intensities to percent weights and vice versa.

 #### Linear Classification via SVM
-Given the generally discrete nature of chemical formulae the hypothesis behind linear classification was that the clusters would form around discrete intensity values of each element, which a linear model would be able to split very effectively.
+Given the generally discrete nature of chemical formulae, the hypothesis behind linear classification was that the clusters would form around discrete intensity values of each element, which a linear model would be able to split very effectively.
 We found that this performed very well when we ran validation on the standards, but the model was sadly ineffective when applied to the actual meteorites.
 Much of this can probably be attributed to a lack of labeled data for many of the minerals of interest.
 In order to get around the